 Because some antique wardrobes predate clothes hangers, they might not be large enough for clothes to hang freely from the rod.
 Like reach-in closets, wardrobes must be at least 24 inches deep to accommodate hanging clothes, or you’ll need to be creative with hooks and other storage solutions.

-Wardrobes are sometimes also referred to as ‘armoires’, although technically, an armoire would not have drawers.
-In the American South, you may also find similar furniture advertised as ‘chifforobes’.
+Wardrobes are sometimes called ‘armoires,’ although technically, an armoire would not have drawers.
+You may also find similar furniture in the American South advertised as ‘chifforobes.’

 A chifforobe is traditionally divided in half along the vertical axis.
 Behind one door is a set of drawers, and behind the other door is a space to hang clothes.
 Both chifforobes and armoires are types of wardrobes.